Deployment Guide

 • Assumes an AWS IAM role using STS.

-• Starts a one-off Prefect deployer ECS task (from blog_infra).
+• Starts a one-off Prefect deployer ECS task (defined in Terraform).

 • That task clones blog_data, installs it, and runs prefect deploy --all against the self-hosted Prefect API at https://pipelines.rocketclub.online.